FChannel0/FChannel-Server/README.md

 future.

-Before you make a pull request, ensure everything you changed works as expected, and to fix errors reported by `go vet`.
+Before you make a pull request, ensure everything you changed works as expected, and to fix errors reported by `go vet` and make your code better with `staticcheck`.

 ## Server Installation and Configuration